VineethReddy02/vineeth-web/content/about.md

 - I worked with OpenText as an intern for 3 months.

 - Feel free to reach out to me in organising tech meetups in and around Hyderabad.
-Would love to make things happen.
+Would love to collaborate.